mp-se/gravitymon-ble/README.md

 This project contains the following targets

-* server-tilt-c3 : Standard TILT beacon for esp32 c3 board
-* server-tilt-ext-c3 : Standard TILT beacon for esp32 c3 board (with EXT advertising enabled)
-* server-gravitymon-c3: Gravitymon BLE format for esp32 c3 board
+* server-gravitymon-s3: Gravitymon BLE format for esp32 board
-* server-gravitymon-ext-c3: Gravitymon BLE format for esp32 c3 board (with EXT advertising enabled)
+* server-pressuremon-s3: Gravitymon BLE format for esp32 board (with EXT advertising enabled)
-* server-adv-c3: Gravitymon BLE extended advertiserment for esp32 c3 board (with EXT advertising enabled)
+* server-chamber-s3: Gravitymon BLE format for esp32 board (with EXT advertising enabled)
 * client-s3: Client that can connect and read both TILT beacon and Gravitymon advertisement

 Gravitymon BLE ext advertising format requires that the is in ACTIVE mode.
 Here the payload is part of the advertisement (can be up to 252 chars)